domidt/domidt.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Quantitative Methods of Empirical Research"
 collection: teaching
-type: "Workshop"
+type: "Lecture"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/QMER
-venue: "University 1, Department"
+venue: "Management Center Innsbruck, Department of Business & Management"
-date: 2015-01-01
+semeser: "2019W, 2020W, 2021W"
-location: "City, Country"
+location: "Innstbruck Austria"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.